Admitted Students Weekend

 Meet Your 1L Professors

 Laura Hines teaches Civil Procedure, Complex Litigation, and Remedies.
 Her scholarship examines the intersection of procedure and tort law, with a particular focus on aggregate litigation.
-Hines’s articles have appeared in the George Washington Law Review, Emory Law Journal, Wake Forest Law Review, Indiana Law Journal and other leading publications.
+Hines’s articles have appeared in the George Washington Law Review, Emory Law Journal, Wake Forest Law Review, Indiana Law Journal, and other leading publications.
 She has consulted or testified as an expert on class certification law in several mass tort class action cases.
 She currently is the director of the Shook, Hardy & Bacon Center for Excellence in Advocacy.
 Prior to joining KU Law, Hines was an associate at the Washington D.C. offices of Arnold & Porter and clerked for the U.S. 8th Circuit Court of Appeals.

 Kyle Velte joined the KU Law faculty as an Associate Professor of Law in 2018 and was promoted to Professor of Law in 2022.
 Velte assumed the role of Associate Dean for Faculty in August 2022.
 At the University of Kansas School of Law, she teaches Evidence, Torts, Employment Discrimination, and Sexual Orientation & the Law.
 She has appeared numerous times on media outlets discussing issues of civil liberties.
+Velte graduated with a B.A. from Hamilton College and a JD from American University Washington College of Law.